For content creators, half the battle is developing well‑edited content that closely meets your target audience's interests.

 Paid media content distribution

-With paid media, the brand pays to leverage its channel.
-These may include sponsorships, influencer marketing, display ads, paid search results, etc.
+With paid media, the brand pays to leverage a channel owned by another person or company.
+Paid media may include sponsorships, influencer marketing, display ads, paid search results, etc.

 Brands that explore the paid type of content distribution have a lot of control over spending and the paid social media ads put out.